nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

 3. (optional) a nested MIME multipart (content-type `multipart/mixed`) containing all attachments as parts.
 This part is only present if the original SOAP message package contains attachments;

-4. (optional, either this or SOAP message must exist) the REST message (content-type `application/x-road-rest-request`)
+4. (optional, either this or SOAP message must exist) the REST message header (content-type `application/x-road-rest-request`)

-5. (optional) body of a REST request (content-type `application/x-road-rest-body`) This part is only present if the REST request contains a body.
+5. (optional) a REST request body (content-type `application/x-road-rest-body`) This part is only present if the REST request contains a body.

 6. (optional) if the signature is a batch signature, then: